simonowen/simcoupe/ReadMe.md

 ## Introduction

 SimCoupe emulates the SAM Coupé - a British Z80-based home computer released in 1989 by Miles Gordon Technology.
-See the Links section at the end of this document for more information, including history and technical specifications.

 This version of SimCoupe was derived from Allan Skillman's SimCoupe 0.72 for DOS and Unix.
 It has been almost completely rewritten to improve accuracy, features,